-Wasserstein distance between a pure state $\rho = |\Psi\rangle\langle\Psi|$ and a mixed state σ see the following figure, where $(\Delta H_n)^2$ is the variance.
+- The distance can be computed by semidefinite programming. → This might be the reason that it has appeared recently. - For a pure ρ and a mixed σ , the distance is given as see the following figure, where $(\Delta H_n)^2$ is the variance.